backstage/backstage/packages/core-components/api-report.md

 }
 export { DependencyGraphTypes };

-// Warning: (ae-missing-release-tag) "DependencyNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type DependencyNode<T = {}> = T & {
   id: string;
 };

-// Warning: (ae-missing-release-tag) "Direction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 enum Direction {
   BOTTOM_TOP = 'BT',